Key takeaways

 Purpose and scope

-Define objectives, coverage, and exclusions, for example cash customers, government contracts, or related parties.
+Define objectives, coverage, and exclusions.
+For example: cash customers, government contracts, or related parties.

 Limit setting methodology